rackspace/runway/docs/source/cfngin/hooks.rst

     **use_pipenv (Optional[bool])**:
         Will determine if pipenv will be used to generate requirements.txt from an existing Pipfile.
 Requires ``dockerize_pip``.
+        To use this option pipenv must be installed.

     **dockerize_pip (Optional[Union[str, bool]])**
         Whether to use Docker when restoring dependencies with pip.
         Can be set to ``true``/``false`` or the special string ``non-linux`` which will only run on non Linux systems.
+        To use this option Docker must be installed.

     **docker_file (Optional[str])**
         Path to a local DockerFile that will be built and used for